-Average NJ property tax bill is $8,767 — How does your town compare?
-See map

-Average NJ property tax bill is $8,767 — How does your town compare?
+Average NJ property tax is $8,767 — See how your town compares

 The average residential property tax bill in New Jersey rose fastest in the counties with lower household incomes, according to a review of 2018 tax data by New Jersey 101.5.